 Other methods exist that are tailored to navigate flat energy landscapes.
 For an intuitive picture, consider a ball rolling down in a frictionless bowl.
 Instead of stopping at the bottom, the accumulated momentum pushes it forward and keeps the ball rolling back and forth.
 This idea is used in momentum-based optimizers, illustrated in a simplified form

 where each step is a linear combination of the previous update and the current gradient, with $\boldsymbol{m}_k$ being the momentum accumulated during the optimization process, $\beta$ the decay rate and $\eta$ the step size.
-Compared to GD, these methods are more effective at escaping local minima and navigating barren plateaus~\cite{Ruder2017overviewgradientdescent}.
+Compared to GD, these methods are more effective at escaping local minima~\cite{Ruder2017overviewgradientdescent}.
 The Adam~\cite{Kingma2017AdamMethodStochastic} momentum-based optimizer is widely used throughout different scientific disciplines and has proven versatile and consistent in performance.

 The optimization of VQAs can suffer when the energy surface becomes flat.
 To handle this issue, two directions can be taken.
 One approach is to find a good initial state that can be easily obtained and prepared on the quantum device.
 A typical example for chemistry applications is the uncorrelated Hartree–Fock state, but it can be expected that more complex systems will require correlated initial states.
 In the second approach, we utilize information about the local metric to guide each step toward the minimum, which will be discussed in detail in the following section.
 Overall, finding practical solutions to this problem is crucial for successfully implementing VQAs.